 Unlike the prior version of this act, this act does not impose a presumption against the applicability of this act for property acquired in a non-community property state and held in a form that creates rights of survivorship.
 See, e.g., Trenk v.
 Soheili, 273 Cal.
 Rptr.
 3d 184 (Ct.
 App.
 2d Cir.
 2d Div.
 2020) (stating that "the manner in which a married couple holds title to real property is not sufficient in itself to rebut the statutory presumption that is community property").
 Taking title to property in various forms is often a unilateral act that should not by itself serve as a presumption of partition of interests in a community asset.
 After all, a spouse may move to non-community property state and open a bank account with a pay-on-death designation to a friend or a sibling.
-Such an account should not be presumed to be excluded from this applicability of this act, as the relevant account may have been funded with community property acquired prior to the move.
-The ultimate treatment of the relevant account will depend upon whether it can be proved that the money in the account was traceable to community property.
+Such an account should not be presumed to be excluded from this applicability of this act, as the relevant account may have been funded with community

+1 property acquired prior to the move.
+The ultimate treatment of the relevant account will depend 2 upon whether it can be proved that the money in the account was traceable to community 3 property.
+4 5 SECTION 6.
-SECTION 6.
 DISPOSITION OF PROPERTY RIGHTS AT DEATH.

-- (a) Except as otherwise provided in subsection (b), one-half of the property to which this - 42 [act] applies belongs to the surviving spouse of the a decedent and is not subject to disposition by - 43 the decedent at death.

-I (b) If, at death, a decedent purportsed to dispose of property belonging to the surviving 2 spouse to a third person and disposesed of other property to the surviving spouse, the court 3 mustmay require the surviving spouse to elect between retaining the disposition to the surviving 4 spouse or asserting rights under this [act].
-5 (c) Subject to subsection (d), one-half of the property to which this [act] applies belongs 6 to the decedent and is subject to disposition by the decedent at death.
-7 Alternative A 8 (d) The property that belongs to the decedent under subsection (c) is not subject to 9 elective-share rights of the surviving spouse.
-10 Alternative B 11 (d) For the purpose of calculating the augmented estate and elective-share rights, the 12 property under subsection (a) is deemed to be property of the surviving spouse; and the property 13 under this subsection (c) is deemed to be property of the decedent.
-The value of property under 14 subsection (a) must be applied and credited in satisfaction of the elective share rights of the 15 surviving spouse.
-16 End of Alternatives 17 (e) [Except for the purpose of calculating the augmented estate and elective-share rights, 18 this] [T]his] section does not apply to property that: 19 (1) at the death of the decedent, was held by spouses with a right of survivorship 20 and was paid or transferred to the surviving spouse of the decedent; orand 21 (2) is held in a form, including a revocable trust, that was paid or was transferred 22 on death of the decedent to the surviving spouse.
-23 (f) This section does not limit the right of a surviving spouse to [a homestead] [an exempt property] [a family] allowance.
+6 (a) Except as otherwise provided in subsection (b), one-half of the property to which this 7 [act] applies belongs to the surviving spouse of a decedent and is not subject to disposition by the 8 decedent at death.
+9 (b) If, at death, a decedent purports to dispose of property belonging to the surviving 10 spouse to a third person and disposes of other property to the surviving spouse, the court must 11 require the surviving spouse to elect either to between retaining the disposition to the surviving 12 spouse or asserting rights under this [act].
+13 (c) Subject to subsection (d), one-half of the property to which this [act] applies belongs 14 to the decedent and is subject to disposition by the decedent at death.
+15 Alternative A 16 (d) The property that belongs to the decedent under subsection (c) is not subject to 17 elective-share rights of the surviving spouse.
+18 Alternative B 19 (d) For the purpose of calculating the augmented estate and elective-share rights, the 20 property under subsection (a) is deemed to be property of the surviving spouse and property 21 under subsection (c) is deemed to be property of the decedent.
+The value of property under 22 subsection (a) must be applied and credited in satisfaction of the elective share rights of the 23 surviving spouse.]
+End of Alternatives 24 25 (e) [Except for the purpose of calculating the augmented estate and elective-share rights, this] [This] section does not apply to property paid or transferred to the surviving spouse by right of survivorship or under a revocable trust or other nonprobate transfer instrument. that:

+(1) at the death of the decedent, was held by spouses with a right of survivorship and was paid or transferred to the surviving spouse of the decedent; or on death of the decedent to the surviving spouse.